cabogie/UnityAudioExample/README.md

 # Unity Audio Example
-I added comments to the scripts to explain some Unity stuff.
+I added lots of comments to the scripts to explain stuff.

 Should be able to get an idea of C# features too, it's pretty readable and self explanatory.